codeconscious/unique-file-generator-fsharp/README.md

 ## Usage

+> [!CAUTION]
+> This application does not (yet) verify remaining drive space, so ensure your arguments are appropriate to avoid unintentionally filling your drive.

 At the minimum, you must specify the number of files you want to generate with the default options.
 This should be a single positive integer (with optional commas or underscores).

 ```